 Resource Sustainability is Not Free

-The Decline in Value of Recyclable Materials
+The Decline in Commodity Values

-In the past, some of the infrastructure was subsidized by the market value of the materials being recycled.
+In the past, some of the infrastructure was subsidized by the market value of the materials being renewed.
 Unfortunately, today, this is no longer the case.
 Commodities like plastic, paper and cardboard are worth far less than they were just 2-4 years ago.
 It appears that this era of low commodity values has become the new normal.

 State Regulations Support Resource Sustainability